 This post may contain affiliate links.
 Read disclosure policy.

-coconut pecan frosting in pot
+Close up of coconut pecan frosting in a pot with shredded coconut and pecan pieces.

 Ingredients

 • Evaporated milk: This is milk with the water boiled out of it.
 It is unsweetened and contributes to the creamy texture.
+Ensure you are not grabbing sweetened condensed milk!

 • Granulated sugar: Because the milk is unsweetened, we need to add a bit of sweetness to the frosting.